kp-bit/xblinds/README.md

 ![WiFisetup](xblinds-wifi.jpeg)

-Hostname can't be edited, it will always be xblinds-abcdef (defined bu MAC address).
+Hostname can't be edited, it will always be xblinds-abcdef (defined by MAC address).

 Input your home SSID and password and press save.